-Take a look at this video to see a house into home transformation.
+Take a look at this video to see an in-depth story on Woven Earth featured on Stuff as part of their Breaking Silence series.
 We are helping change the #thenwhat - one family at a time.

-We work on referrals from Shine and Women's Refuge to help family violence survivors rebuild their lives by furnishing their houses with love and dignity to create a home for them to start the next chapter of their lives.
+We work on referrals from New Zealand Police, Victim Support, Shine and Refuges to help family violence survivors rebuild their lives by furnishing their houses with love and dignity to create a home for them to start the next chapter of their lives.
 It is one thing to secure a place to live but without the means or the capacity to fill that house with furnishings that enable parents and their children to live a dignified life where their basic needs are met can be a major factor in keeping victims safe and having a positive impact on their sense of self worth.
 All of these needs are critical to feeling worthy and have positive impact on their mental health.

 Children are often the hidden statistics in our reporting of family violence survivors.
 When a parent flees violence with their children they leave behind their favourite toys, their social circle and their life is tipped upside down.
 Although you can never replace their lost things it can be the simple things that will make their lives happier and have huge impact on their daily life and sense of worth and belonging.
-Shine and Women's Refuge identify the needs of the children who they are supporting.
+Family harm advocates and support workers identify the needs of the children who they are supporting.

 Being part of extracurricular activities can help connect children to new communities and feel supported in their passions, having a bike, some toys, art supplies or whatever their individual needs are that would help them rebuild their lives we will work to fill these.

 Child and Family Psychologist